graceyw/travelmap/README.md

 #### Just drop pins where you want to visit.

-Click to add, enter a title and comments, double click to delete.
+Click to drop a pin.
+You'll be prompted to enter a title and comments.
+Double click on a pin to delete it.

 ## How it Works
 - [Leaflet JS](https://leafletjs.com/)